dougeby/IntuneDocs/intune/windows-store-for-business.md

 The [Windows Store for Business](https://www.microsoft.com/business-store) gives you a place to find and purchase apps for your organization, individually, or in volume.
 By connecting the store to Microsoft Intune, you can manage volume-purchased apps from the Intune portal.
 For example:
 * You can synchronize the list of apps you have purchased from the store with Intune.
-* Apps that are synchronized appear in the Intune administration console, and you can assign these like any other apps.
+* Apps that are synchronized appear in the Intune administration console; you can assign these apps like any other apps.
 * You can track how many licenses are available, and how many are being used in the Intune administration console.
 * Intune blocks assignment and installation of apps if there are an insufficient number of licenses available.